What Is Crystal Meth?

 With a focus on group therapy, individual counseling, and education, clients undergoing Intensive Outpatient Treatment in Newport Beach can meet three to five days a week.
 Each session lasts three hours.

-If you or a loved one are struggling with substance addiction but wonder how long addiction counseling takes or have other questions, call us at 866-881-1184 or contact us here.
-Our staff will be happy to help give you an idea on what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have.
-We can help you get better.
-Call us today and learn more about treatment.
+The long-term effects of drug abuse are troubling.
+Substance use disorders can lead to dangerous situations like meth withdrawal and various mental health disorders.
+If you notice the common signs of chronic meth abuse in a person’s life, it’s time to get help.
+If you or a loved one are struggling with substance addiction but wonder how long addiction counseling takes or have other questions about disorders we treat, call us at 866-881-1184.
+Our highly qualified staff will be happy to help give you an idea of what to expect from your addiction recovery timeline, help verify your insurance, teach you more about the addictions we treat, and assist with any other questions you may have about drug rehab and methamphetamine addiction.
+We can also assist with payment information and professional referrals.